|“Do not take revenge nor bear a grudge against anyone among your people. You must love your neighbor as you love yourself.” (Lev. 19:18)|

 Is this mitzvah of Ahavat Yisrael realistic?
 Is it possible to truly love another person as much as we love ourselves?

 Rav Kook stressed the importance of loving the Jewish people.
-From his teachings we can also glean practical advice on how to achieve this love.
+In his magnum opus Orot HaKodesh, Rav Kook gave practical advice on how to achieve this love.

 For Rav Kook, Ahavat Yisrael was not just theoretical.
 Stories abound of his extraordinary love for other Jews, even those who were intensely antagonistic to his ways and beliefs.
 Below is one such story, from the period that Rav Kook served as chief rabbi of pre-state Israel.

-A vocal group of ultra-Orthodox Jerusalemites vociferously opposed Rav Kook, due to his positive attitude towards secular Zionists.
-Often they would publicize posters along the city streets, attacking the Chief Rabbi and discrediting his authority.
+A vocal group of ultra-Orthodox Jerusalemites vociferously opposed Rav Kook due to his positive attitude towards secular Zionists.
+They would frequently post in the streets of Jerusalem broadsheets that denounced the Chief Rabbi and discrediting his authority.

 By the time Rav Kook had arrived home, news of the attack had spread throughout the city.
 Prominent citizens arrived to express their repugnance at the shameful incident.
 One of the visitors was the legal counsel of British Mandate.
-He advised Rav Kook to press charges against the hooligans, and promised that they would be promptly deported from the country.
+The attorney advised Rav Kook to press charges against the hooligans, and he promised that they would be promptly deported from the country.

-Such was Rav Kook’s attitude, shortly after this deeply humiliating act.
+These were Rav Kook’s thoughts, shortly after this deeply humiliating act.

 Rav Kook would say: